AVJdataminer/AVJdataminer.github.io/CoverLetter1.md

 ### Aiden V. Johnson
 :telephone: (406) 202-1470 :envelope: aiden.dataminer@gmail.com :page_facing_up: aidenvjohnson.com

-Dear Hiring team:
+Dear Hiring team,
+I am writing to express my interest in your Data Scientist role.
+I am an experienced machine learning practitioner, with a knack for leveraging data to derive actionable information for business solutions.

 This is what I do:
 - [X]  Lead the design, development, implementation and documentation of a predictive modeling solution that drive growth and value to the business.
 - [X]  Identify, develop and implement practical decision science solutions such as predictive regression modeling, decision trees and supervised and unsupervised machine learning techniques.

 These are the tools I use:
-/• R, Python, SQL, Tableau, + whatever gets the job done.
+[•] R, Python, SQL, Tableau, + whatever gets the job done.

 This is how I am unique:
-• Proven flexibility and adaptability through continued skills acquistion and development.
+[•] Proven flexibility and adaptability through continued skills acquistion and development.
-• Provide technical and professional development to up and coming data scientist through mentoring for Thinkful.com.
+[•] Provide technical and professional development to up and coming data scientist through mentoring for Thinkful.com.

 Here are some examples of my work on Github:
 • [Python tool to create timecard from Google Calendar](https://github.com/AVJdataminer/Gtools)